the Pensions Modeller

 information or results obtained through the use of the Pension Modeller have no legal standing

 and, in particular, are not suitable for use in Family Law cases.
 The legislation, policies and

 terms applicable to your pension scheme will govern any entitlement to pension scheme benefits.

 The Public Service Pensions (Single Scheme and Other Provisions) Act 2012 became law on 28 July 2012

 and introduced a 40 year limit on pensionable service, for people who have been a member of more than

 one public service pension scheme.
 The calculation provided by this

 Pensions Modeller is based on the information provided by you.
 In the event of any error or omission in

 this estimate, the legal requirements of the scheme rules will govern.
 At the time of retirement

-or should you require information for official purposes e.g. on retirement, on the application of the 40 year
+or should you require information for official purposes e.g. on the application of the 40 year

 rule or for a Family Law case, you should contact your Department/Office's Personnel Unit who will arrange